mrxxcoder/forkify/README.md

 - Used MVC Architecture Design Pattern
 - Used Publisher-Subscriber Pattern
 - Used ES6 classes in creating the Views
+- Used Local Storage to save bookmarked recipes
 - Clean Code